THE FIRST LOOK

 How it works...

-The bride and groom get ready separately, just like “normal.”
-When both are dressed and ready, we take the groom to a place with great light and get ready to photograph.
-The bride is sent in and the groom turns to see her as she’s walking up.
+The wedding couple get ready separately, just like “normal.”
+When both are dressed and ready, we take one partner to a place with great light and get ready to photograph.
+The other partner is sent in and the waiting one turns to see them as they're walking up.
 At that moment, you will completely forget we’re there, but we’ll be capturing every smile, every tear, every laugh and every kiss.
 Chances are, the “first look” photos will end up being some of your favorites from the entire day!
 Does this sound like a scenario for bad luck?
 From our experience, this in no way diminishes the feelings and moments you have when you see each other during the ceremony.

 Why you should consider a "First Look"